 Ontario Business Registry

-future ontario business registry
+updating business registry

 Most of the acts across Ontario have now changed, including the Corporations Act, Business Names Act, Corporation Information Act, Not-For-Profit Corporations Act and Extra-Provincial Corporations Act.
 The acts were changed in 2010; however, the implementation of the changes has taken another 11 years to bring into effect.

 We have always provided services to start your business and move through any changes you may have over time.
 Historically, many of the options available on our website have needed manual intervention by team members to complete requests.
-Now, we will be able to move entirely to an online system with the Province, making things much faster and easier for the business community.
+Now, we are able to move entirely to an online system with the Province, making things much faster and easier for the business community.

 • 90 business transactions will be available online (electronically)